coinbase/salus/README.md

 ## Configuration

 Salus is designed to be [highly configurable](docs/configuration.md) so that it can work in many different types of environments and with many different scanners.
 Salus supports environment variable interpolation and cascading configurations.
+Salus can read configuration and post reports over HTTP.

 Sometimes it's necessary to ignore certain CVEs, rules, tests, groups, directories, or otherwise modify the default configuration for a scanner.
 The [docs/scanners directory](docs/scanners) explains how to do so for each scanner that Salus supports.